nixworks/public/news/2007/07/19/index.md

 ##### dismisses
 ### [ A U.S. federal judge dismisses a case brought by Valerie Plame against members of the Bush Administration in connection with the Plame affair. ](/news/2007/07/19/a-u-s-federal-judge-dismisses-a-case-brought-by-valerie-plame-against-members-of-the-bush-administration-in-connection-with-the-plame-affa.md)
-_Context: George W. Bush, dismisses, CIA leak scandal, Valerie Plame, Bush Administration_
+_Context: CIA leak scandal, Valerie Plame, George W. Bush, dismisses, Bush Administration_

 ##### Russia
 ### [ Russia expels four British diplomats in the ongoing row over the extradition of Andrei Lugovoi for the suspected murder of Russian spy Alexander Litvinenko. ](/news/2007/07/19/russia-expels-four-british-diplomats-in-the-ongoing-row-over-the-extradition-of-andrei-lugovoi-for-the-suspected-murder-of-russian-spy-alex.md)
-_Context: Andrei Lugovoi, British, Russia, murder of Russian spy Alexander Litvinenko_
+_Context: murder of Russian spy Alexander Litvinenko, Andrei Lugovoi, British, Russia_

 ##### Solomon Islands
 ### [ A report commissioned by the Solomon Islands Government is critical of the handling of last year's Honiara riots by the Regional Assistance Mission to the Solomon Islands (RAMSI). ](/news/2007/07/19/a-report-commissioned-by-the-solomon-islands-government-is-critical-of-the-handling-of-last-year-s-honiara-riots-by-the-regional-assistance.md)
-_Context: Solomon Islands, Honiara, Regional Assistance Mission to the Solomon Islands_
+_Context: Honiara, Solomon Islands, Regional Assistance Mission to the Solomon Islands_

 ##### Iraq
 ### [ Iraq's main Sunni Arab political block, the Iraqi Accord Front, agrees to end its boycott of the Iraqi Council of Representatives. ](/news/2007/07/19/iraq-s-main-sunni-arab-political-block-the-iraqi-accord-front-agrees-to-end-its-boycott-of-the-iraqi-council-of-representatives.md)
-_Context: Iraq, boycott, Sunni, Iraqi Council of Representatives, Arab, fourth largest coalition_
+_Context: boycott, Iraqi Council of Representatives, Iraq, Arab, Sunni, fourth largest coalition_

 ##### Heritage Oil and Gas
 ### [ Heritage Oil and Gas finds a petroleum deposit in Uganda.
 HOG estimates the deposit contains several billions of barrels of oil, the largest find in Africa in over a decade. ](/news/2007/07/19/heritage-oil-and-gas-finds-a-petroleum-deposit-in-uganda-hog-estimates-the-deposit-contains-several-billions-of-barrels-of-oil-the-larges.md)
-_Context: Uganda, Heritage Oil and Gas, petroleum deposit_
+_Context: petroleum deposit, Heritage Oil and Gas, Uganda_

 ##### Japan
 ### [ Japanese media reports claim that the Kashiwazaki-Kariwa Nuclear Power Plant will remain closed for at least a year following the 2007 Chuetsu offshore earthquake. ](/news/2007/07/19/japanese-media-reports-claim-that-the-kashiwazaki-kariwa-nuclear-power-plant-will-remain-closed-for-at-least-a-year-following-the-2007-cha.md)
-_Context: 2007 Chuetsu offshore earthquake, Kashiwazaki-Kariwa Nuclear Power Plant, Japan_
+_Context: Japan, 2007 Chuetsu offshore earthquake, Kashiwazaki-Kariwa Nuclear Power Plant_

 ##### Pakistan
 ### [ Three bombs in Pakistan kill at least 52 people with at least 160 people killed in bomb attacks since the storming of the Lal Masjid mosque. ](/news/2007/07/19/three-bombs-in-pakistan-kill-at-least-52-people-with-at-least-160-people-killed-in-bomb-attacks-since-the-storming-of-the-lal-masjid-mosque.md)
-_Context: Pakistan, Lal Masjid_
+_Context: Lal Masjid, Pakistan_

 ##### Castleberry's Food Company
 ### [ Castleberry's Food Company of Augusta, Georgia issues a recall on hot dog chili sauce and other products, due to contamination of Clostridium botulinum.
 8 people contracted Botulism poisoning from Castleberry's products.
 This prompts the first botulism recall of canned foods in the United States in over 30 years. ](/news/2007/07/19/castleberry-s-food-company-of-augusta-georgia-issues-a-recall-on-hot-dog-chili-sauce-and-other-products-due-to-contamination-of-clostridi.md)
-_Context: Castleberry's Food Company, Clostridium botulinum, Botulism_
+_Context: Botulism, Castleberry's Food Company, Clostridium botulinum_

 ## [Previous Day...](/news/2007/07/18/index.md)